 How does morphine treat pain?

-Morphine helps relieve pain by blocking or interrupting the way the body and mind interpret pain signals.
+Morphine helps relieve pain by blocking or interrupting the way the body and mind interpret pain signals through its action on opioid receptors in the nervous system.
 Individuals who take morphine will notice a reduction in their pain and may have feelings of euphoria.
+However, this pain relief and sedation can lead to misuse, especially if the drug is not taken as prescribed.

 What are the side effects of taking morphine?

 While morphine is taken to relieve pain, it can have some unwanted side effects.
-One of the most severe is difficulty breathing.
-Other side effects include having a slow heart rate, feeling tired or drowsy, low blood pressure, nausea and itching.
+One of the most severe is difficulty breathing, which can be life-threatening.
+Other side effects include having a slow heart rate, feeling tired or drowsy, low blood pressure, nausea, and itching.
+These effects of morphine can significantly impact well-being and daily functioning.

 How do people get addicted to morphine?